mcollier/blog/content/post/azure-functions-with-private-endpoints.md

 CosmosDB supports different API (Sql, Cassandra, Mongo, Table, etc.) types, and a private endpoint is needed for each.
 Meaning, there is a private endpoint for the SQL protocol, and another private endpoint for the Mongo protocol, etc.  Since I'm using the Sql API type in this sample, it is only necessary to configure a private endpoint for the Sql API.

 For this sample, I set up everything with an ARM template.
-It is important to note the value for the "groupIds" in the ARM template below is case sensitive.
+It is important to note the value for the `groupIds` in the ARM template below is case sensitive.
 In most cases, ARM templates are not case sensitive.
 In this case, since I'm using the Sql API, the value _must_ be "Sql".
 If it is "sql", you'll receive an "InternalServerError" error that leaves you guessing as to what went wrong.
 I learned this the hard way.

 > Don't be like Mike - use "Sql".
 However, if you want to see this changes, so that both "Sql" and "sql" are valid, or that a descriptive error messages is returned, please [vote up the Azure Feedback](https://feedback.azure.com/forums/217313-networking/suggestions/40247743-private-endpoint-groupid-should-be-case-insensitiv) I've submitted.